GaijinEntertainment/daScript/doc/source/stdlib/detail/strings.rst

 .. |function-strings-character_uat| replace:: Returns character of the string 'str' at index 'idx'.
 This function does not check bounds of index.

-.. |function-strings-chop| replace:: to be documented

-.. |function-strings-delete_string| replace:: to be documented
+.. |function-strings-chop| replace:: Return all part of the strings starting at start and ending at start + length.

+.. |function-strings-delete_string| replace:: Removes string from the string heap.
+This is unsafe because it will free the memory and all dangling strings will be broken.

-.. |function-strings-double| replace:: to be documented
+.. |function-strings-double| replace:: Converts string to double.

-.. |function-strings-empty| replace:: to be documented
+.. |function-strings-empty| replace:: Returns true if string is empty (null or "").

 .. |function-strings-ends_with| replace:: returns `true` if the end of the string `str`  matches a the string `cmp` otherwise returns `false`

-.. |function-strings-escape| replace:: to be documented
+.. |function-strings-escape| replace:: Escape string so that escape sequences are printable, for example converting "\n" into "\\n".

 .. |function-strings-find| replace:: Return index where substr can be found within str (starting from optional 'start' at), or -1 if not found

-.. |function-strings-find_first_of| replace:: to be documented

-.. |function-strings-float| replace:: to be documented
+.. |function-strings-float| replace:: Converts string to float.

-.. |function-strings-format| replace:: to be documented
+.. |function-strings-format| replace:: Converts value to string given specified format (that of C printf).

-.. |function-strings-int| replace:: to be documented
+.. |function-strings-int| replace:: Converts string to integer.

-.. |function-strings-is_alpha| replace:: to be documented
+.. |function-strings-is_alpha| replace:: Returns true if character is [A-Za-z].

-.. |function-strings-is_char_in_set| replace:: to be documented
+.. |function-strings-is_char_in_set| replace:: Returns true if character bit is set in the set (of 256 bits in uint32[8]).

-.. |function-strings-is_new_line| replace:: to be documented
+.. |function-strings-is_new_line| replace:: Returns true if character is '\n' or '\r'.

-.. |function-strings-is_number| replace:: to be documented
+.. |function-strings-is_number| replace:: Returns true if character is [0-9].

-.. |function-strings-is_white_space| replace:: to be documented
+.. |function-strings-is_white_space| replace:: Returns true if character is [ \t\n\r].

 .. |function-strings-length| replace:: Return length of string

-.. |function-strings-repeat| replace:: to be documented
+.. |function-strings-repeat| replace:: Repeat string specified number of times, and return the result.

-.. |function-strings-replace| replace:: to be documented
+.. |function-strings-replace| replace:: Replace all occurances of the stubstring in the string with another substring.

-.. |function-strings-resize| replace:: to be documented
+.. |function-strings-resize| replace:: Resize string, i.e make it specified length.

 .. |function-strings-reverse| replace:: Return reversed string